kshitij86/sentiment-score/README.md

-# LYRICS SENTIMENT ANALYSIS USING NLP.
+# Sentiment analysis using NLP.

 ## A simple project to try and understand NLP, and how it can be used for sentiment analysis of song lyrics.